-Adverse sustainability impact Metric Impact [years Impact Explanation Actions taken, actions planned, and targets set for the next indicator n to n-1] and [year n-1] reference period explanation
+Impact Impact Explanation Actions taken, actions planned and targets set for the next reference period

 Engagement and proxy voting

 We seek to engage with large GHG emitters in the Fund, and have adopted a proxy voting policy - the Glass Lewis Climate Policy - that is designed to hold companies to account for their sustainability performance - for example, by voting against directors and/or their pay if there are concerns around sustainability.
 For example, beginning in 2023, we are automatically voting against companies that have been identified by our proxy voting adviser as having no emissions targets (or where directors' remuneration criteria does not include sustainability metrics).
 We also support, where appropriate, shareholder proposals on sustainability, and will use escalation (for example, attendance at company annual general meetings, or collaboration with other investors, in networks such as Climate Action 100+, where Fulcrum is co-leading engagements with oil major BP) to encourage corporate climate action.